osg-htc/docs/docs/worker-node/install-singularity.md

 executables.
-Securing setuid-root programs is difficult, but singularity keeps that privileged code to a [minimum](https://www.sylabs.io/guides/2.6/user-guide/introduction.html#security-and-privilege-escalation) to keep the vulnerability to a minimum.
+Securing setuid-root programs is difficult, but singularity keeps that privileged code to a [minimum](https://www.sylabs.io/guides/2.6/user-guide/introduction.html#security-and-privilege-escalation) to keep the vulnerability low.

 Beginning with the kernel released with RHEL 7.6, there is a fully supported but optional feature to allow unprivileged bind mounts in user namespaces, which allows singularity to run as an unprivileged user.
-The kernel version (3.10.0-957) is available as a security update for all RHEL (and its derivatives Scientific Linux and CentOS) 7.x releases so it does not require upgrading to 7.6.
+The kernel version (3.10.0-957) is available as a security update for all RHEL (and its derivatives, Scientific Linux and CentOS) 7.x releases so it does not require upgrading to 7.6.

-The OSG has installed
-singularity in [OASIS](/worker-node/install-cvmfs), so many sites will eventually not need to install singularity locally if they enable it to run unprivileged.
+The OSG has installed singularity in [OASIS](/worker-node/install-cvmfs), so many sites will eventually not need to install singularity locally if they enable it to run unprivileged.

 !!! danger "Kernel vs. Userspace Security"
     Enabling unprivileged user namespaces increases the risk to the